onlykey/onlykey.github.io/README.md

 With Keybase user/key management is made easy and with OnlyKey private keys remain securely offline.
 Private keys are not accessible to the browser or even the local computer.
 By using FIDO2 as a secure communication channel the web application can send messages to OnlyKey that are decrypted and signed offline.
 This provides similar function to a token/smart card but no drivers or software required.
 All that is needed is a browser that supports FIDO2 and an OnlyKey to send secure messages and files.

-{% include callout.html content="**Step 1.
+**Step 1.
 Find a Keybase User -** The first step in sending a secure message or file is to identify who to send it to.
 Browse to [https://apps.crp.to/search](https://apps.crp.to/search) to use our custom Keybase search tool to search Keybase users by:<br>
 - Twitter, Github, Reddit, or Hackernews Usernames<br>
 - Web domains<br>
 - PGP fingerprint<br>
-- Or Automatically search for best match" type="default" %}
+- Or Automatically search for best match" type="default

-{% include image.html file="user-search.jpg" %}

-{% include callout.html content="**Step 2.
+**Step 2.
 Send a user encrypted message or file -** Click the link in the search results to send the selected user encrypted message/file.
 You can also browse to [https://apps.crp.to/encrypt](https://apps.crp.to/encrypt) to send a secure message or browse to [https://apps.crp.to/encrypt-file](https://apps.crp.to/encrypt-file) to send a secure file if you already know the recipient.
-To encrypt files for yourself just use your Keybase username as the recipient. " type="default" %}
+To encrypt files for yourself just use your Keybase username as the recipient.

-{% include image.html file="webcrypt1.png" %}

-{% include callout.html content="**Step 3.
-Receive an encrypted message or file -** To decrypt a message or file browse to [https://apps.crp.to/decrypt](https://apps.crp.to/decrypt) or [https://apps.crp.to/decrypt-file](https://apps.crp.to/decrypt-file). " type="default" %}
+**Step 3.
+Receive an encrypted message or file -** To decrypt a message or file browse to [https://apps.crp.to/decrypt](https://apps.crp.to/decrypt) or [https://apps.crp.to/decrypt-file](https://apps.crp.to/decrypt-file).

-{% include image.html file="webcrypt2.png" %}

-{% include tip.html content="
 You can receive encrypted messages and files from anyone, no tech skills are required!<br><br>
 Receiving encrypted files is as easy as putting a custom link in your email signature:<br><br>
 **Bob Smith**<br>